joewez/AmpyFileManager/README.md

   - <b>Save As</b> will save the current file to the device using the name you give it in the current directory
   - <b>Save</b> will save the current file to the device

-ADDITIONAL INFO:
+<b>ADDITIONAL INFO:</b>

-- AMPY (https://github.com/scientifichackers/ampy) is an active project and as such, will change in a way that sometimes breaks this application.
+- AMPY is an active project and as such, will change in a way that sometimes breaks this application.
   Currently this application is compatible with version 1.0.7.
 - Configuration setting are located in the AmpyFilemanager.exe.config file
   - The application defaults to 115200 baud for serial communications
   - Most settings are self-explanatory